Mithun-kumarS/Mithun-kumarS/README.md

 Talking about Personal Stuffs:

 👨🏽‍💻 I worked as Asst.
-Manager Operations at Aspire;
+Manager Operations at Aspire, Currently looking for job as ML Engineer;

 🤔 My interests are with Data Science,Machine Learning etc..;